-- If you're moving out of the area, start picking up items out for cleaning or repair.
-Return library books and rented DVDs and videos.
+- If you're moving out of the area, start picking up items you sent out for cleaning or repair.
+Be sure to return library books and rented DVDs and videos.
 Arrange to have your prescriptions transferred to a pharmacy near your new home.

-- Start an essentials box or two--all the things you'll need immediately after you unload at your new location, such as toiletries, a broom, towels, sheets, blankets, a change of clothes, and nightwear.
+- Start an essentials box or two of all the things you'll immediately need after you unload at your new location.
+Such items may include toiletries, cleaning supplies, a broom, towels, sheets, blankets, a change of clothes, and nightwear.

 - Open a bank account at your new location, or, if you're staying in the area, order checks with your new address.

-- Arrange to cancel existing homeowner's insurance coverage after the closing is complete and you no longer own the property.
+- Arrange to cancel the existing homeowner's insurance coverage after the closing is complete, and you no longer own the property.
 If there's a delay, call your insurance agent immediately.

-- Arrange for someone to read the level of propane gas or fuel oil in tanks that remain on the property if your sales contract requires the new owners to pay you market price for the fuel.
+- If applicable, arrange for someone to read the level of propane gas or fuel oil in tanks that remain on the property if your sales contract requires the new owners to pay you market price for the fuel.